Anbehner/Android-Project/docs/_posts/2017-06-27-TestCase_Design.md

 6. Add additional notes for the transaction if required. (optional).<br>
 7. Click  AddExpense Button.<br>

-**Expected Result:**
+Expected Result:

 1. New expense transaction should be added successfully to the database.<br>
 2. This can be verified by clicking ViewExpense Button.<br>

 ### Requirement-4:<br>

-I want to filter my income transaction by selecting the dates, Category and payment type.<br>
+As a user I want to filter my income transaction by selecting the dates, Category and payment type.<br>

 ### Testcase-4:<br>